Disney World Park Pass ReservationsKim Inman

 - Once linked, you should see the resort details listed under “My Plans“.

-Step 4: Make your Park Pass Reservation
+Step 4: Navigate to the Park Pass Reservation Booking System

 Click My Disney Experience across the top of the menu, then select “Disney Park Pass System“.